buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: Until dispelled

 Your body falls into a catatonic state as your soul leaves it and enters the container you used as a material component.
-While your soul occupies the container, you are aware of your surroundings as if you were in the container's space.
-You can't move or use reactions.
+While your soul occupies the container, you are aware of your surroundings as if you were in the container' \*\*s space.
+You can' \*\*t move or use reactions.
 The only action you can take is to project your soul up to 30 meters out of the container, returning to your living body (ending the spell) or attempting to possess a humanoid body.

-You can attempt to possess any humanoid within 30 meters of you that you can see (creatures protected by a magic circle can't be possessed).
-The target must make a Will Saving Throw and, if it fails, your soul enters the target's body, while the target's soul becomes trapped in the container.
-If it succeeds, the target resists your attempts to possess it, and you can't attempt to possess it again for 24 hours.
+You can attempt to possess any humanoid within 30 meters of you that you can see (creatures protected by a magic circle can' \*\*t be possessed).
+The target must make a Will Saving Throw and, if it fails, your soul enters the target' \*\*s body, while the target' \*\*s soul becomes trapped in the container.
+If it succeeds, the target resists your attempts to possess it, and you can' \*\*t attempt to possess it again for 24 hours.

-Once you possess a creature's body, you can control it.
+Once you possess a creature' \*\*s body, you can control it.
 Your game statistics are replaced by the statistics of the creature, except for your Traits and your Intelligence, Wisdom, and Charisma scores.
 You retain the benefit provided by your Feats.
-If the target has any Feats, you can't use any of them.
+If the target has any Feats, you can' \*\*t use any of them.

-Meanwhile, the possessed creature's soul can perceive its surroundings from the container using its own senses, but it can't move or take any actions.
+Meanwhile, the possessed creature' \*\*s soul can perceive its surroundings from the container using its own senses, but it can' \*\*t move or take any actions.

-While possessing a body, you can use 2 Actions to return from the host body to the container if you are within 30 meters of it, returning the host creature's soul to its body.
-If the host body dies while you're in it, the creature dies, and you must make a Will Saving Throw against your own spell save DC.
+While possessing a body, you can use 2 Actions to return from the host body to the container if you are within 30 meters of it, returning the host creature' \*\*s soul to its body.
+If the host body dies while you' \*\*re in it, the creature dies, and you must make a Will Saving Throw against your own spell save DC.
 If you succeed, you return to the container if it is within 30 meters of you.
 Otherwise, you die.

 If the container is destroyed or the spell ends, your soul immediately returns to your body.
 If your body is more than 30 meters away or if your body is dead when you attempt to return to it, you die.
-If another creature's soul is in the container when it is destroyed, the creature's soul returns to its body if the body is alive and within 30 meters.
+If another creature' \*\*s soul is in the container when it is destroyed, the creature' \*\*s soul returns to its body if the body is alive and within 30 meters.
 Otherwise, the creature dies.
 When the spell ends, the container is destroyed.

 ### Magic Mouth